openprocurement/openprocurement.auctions.dgf/docs/source/tutorial.rst

 .. include:: tutorial/upload-third-auction-illustration.http
    :code:

-And we can see that there are three illustration uploaded.
+And we can see that there are three uploaded illustrations.

 .. include:: tutorial/auction-documents-5.http
    :code:

 Enquiries
 ---------